 Presentation to the Federal Executive Board 1-Aug-2017 (pdf, 2.4 MB)

 Inundation maps are also being created for leveed areas using 2-dimensional modeling results.
-The following files are PDFs of images for projects in Kansas that are being used to help those in leveed areas better understand the limits of the abilities of levees to reduce flood risks.
+The following files are PDFs of images for projects in Missouri that are being used to help those in leveed areas better understand the limits of the abilities of levees to reduce flood risks.
 These are only offered for use demonstrating what USACE technical services are available.
 Readers should contact their local USACE district for proper interpretation of these map products.

 This example demonstrates the use of a color ramp with an aerial photo to illustrate depth of flooding in leveed areas.
 This project also provided unsteady modeling to create a map of how quickly each area would flood (see image on right side of this page):